LeastAuthority/Transfer/README.md

 Executing this script via `yarn` will also cause the "uncache" script to run which invalidates specific objects in the stage's cloudfront cache.
 This invalidation can also be performed directly with `yarn uncache:<stage name>`.

+### Making releases

+We use [towncrier](https://pypi.org/project/towncrier/) to gather release notes automatically based on fragments written during the development.
+It is important to write these fragments in such a way that a reader of a finished release notes would be able to read and make sense of them.

+For example: For an issue number 42, which may be a feature, we could write, `Transfer now supports so and so...`

+For a bug fix, one could write `There was a issue with so and so which has been fixed`.

+Once a release is ready, run `yarn release <version number> to automatically create release notes.

 #### Dotenv

 Deployment and cache invalidation scripts rely on environment variables specified below.